curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 - hate speech / war speech
 - calls for destroying information/ideas

+Add citations.
+Homosapiens (for religion as a tool to progress humankind).

 Story broken down to basics, video recording spoken verbally in every language/culture, across different faces, to connect with everyone.

 Science perspective: